axelpale/georap/README.md

 Rename `config/local-sample.js` to `config/local.js` and rewrite it with your settings.

+Create certificate files `tresdb.crt` and `tresdb.pem` to support HTTPS.
+For know, this is required.
+See [this StackOverflow answer](http://stackoverflow.com/a/31165649/638546) to generate the files.

 ## Quick start

 First, start MongoDB (if it ever refuses to stop, try `killall mongod`):